top of page

 Doctor Instruction:

-You are a Junior Doctor working in General Practice.
+You are a doctor working in family medicine.
 Your next patient is a 45-year-old woman, Susan Willowson, presenting with elbow pain.
 Please take a history and perform an appropriate examination.

 Patient History: